-Dr. Lena Walton, Dean 117 Carver Complex North - Hollins Wing Voice: 256-372-5500, Fax: (256) 372-5636, lena.walton@aamu.edu
+Dr. Lena Walton, Dean

+117 Carver Complex North - Hollins Wing

+Voice: 256-372-5500, Fax: (256) 372-5636, lena.walton@aamu.edu

-The College of Education, Humanities and Behavioral Sciences is committed to educate and serve students from diverse, underserved and oppressed populations from rural and urban communities.
-The College is exceptionally dedicated to preparing entry and advanced level professionals who are equipped to compete in the global market.
-One core area of our mission is to prepare students to demonstrate measurable success in their identified area of competence.
-Students are provided with a knowledge base platform for ongoing professional development within their perspective disciplines.
-The College strives to compile, review and coordinate a curriculum that focuses on core competencies that are compliant with the governing accrediting bodies.
+The College of Education, Humanities and Behavioral Sciences is committed to educate and serve students from diverse, underserved and underrepresented populations from rural and urban communities.
+The College is completely/fully dedicated to preparing entry and advanced level professionals who are equipped to compete in the global market.
+One core area of our mission is to prepare students to demonstrate measurable success in their identified area of study.
+Students are provided with a knowledge-based practical platform for ongoing professional growth/advancement within their respective disciplines.
+The College strives to compile, review and coordinate curricula that focus on core competencies that are compliant with governing accrediting bodies.

 Two departments constitute the Education component of the College: The Department of Teacher Education and Leadership, and the Department of Health Sciences, Human Performance and Communicative Sciences and Disorders.
-Students in these departments are trained to become educators, educational leaders and speech therapists, among many other professions.
+Students in these departments are trained to become educators, educational leaders and speech therapist, among many other professions.

-The Department of English and Foreign Languages and the Department of Visual, Performing and Communication Arts constitute the Humanities component of the college.
-Through courses in literature, language, music, art and film, students are exposed to a variety of modes that humans, through history and space, have used to express their tragedies, their triumphs and their aspirations, with the end to make them appreciate humanity's diverse cultures and heritage.
+The Department of English and Foreign Languages and the Department of Visual, Performing and Communication Arts are the Humanities component of the college.
+Through courses in literature, language, music, art, film and communications media, students learn to communicate their ideas through technical and creative forms of expression, in addition to cultivating an appreciation for the history and cultural diversity of their disciplines.